evekremer/coding_challenge/README.md

 Memcached is a high-performance, distributed memory object caching system, intended for use in speeding up dynamic web applications by alleviating database load, similar to a short-term memory for applications.

 The system uses a client–server architecture.
 The servers maintain a key–value associative array; the clients populate this array and query it by key.
-Keys are up to 250 bytes long and values can be at most 1 MB in size.
 When the table is full, subsequent inserts cause older data to be purged in least recently used (LRU) order.

 Clients of memcached communicate with server through TCP connections.
 A given running memcached server listens on some (configurable) port; clients connect to that port, send commands to the server, read responses, and eventually close the connection.
 A subset of 2 types of Memcached commands are supported: